Land of Fire and Ice

 A seat on Sir Richard Branson’s Virgin Galactic, the world’s first commercial spaceline, costs a cool $250,000 and will take you 68 miles above Earth to experience zero gravity for a total of six minutes.
-But you can get much closer to an extraterrestrial experience here on Earth, and it won’t break the bank: take a trip to Iceland.
+But you can get much closer to an extraterrestrial experience here on Earth, and it won’t break the bank: Let us be your Iceland travel guide.

-NASA did.
+NASA went to Iceland!
 In the 1960s, the space program sent Neil Armstrong and a group of Apollo astronauts who were preparing for the first moon landing to train in Iceland due to its lunar-like land.

 Today, Iceland is proof that you can experience the virtual reality of space without forgoing the pampering luxury of fine spas and the thrill of new shopping discoveries, restaurants, and fresh-air adventure.

 Your Travel Guide to Iceland, the Place of Fairytales

 Iceland is roughly the size of Virginia, but with only 330,000 inhabitants and two-thirds of the population living in the capital Reykjavík, the country’s natural beauty remains largely unspoiled.